Generic Name: dalfampridine (dal FAM pri deen)

 Dalfampridine side effects

-Stop taking dalfampridine and call your doctor at once if you have a serious side effect such as:
+Stop taking dalfampridine and call your doctor at once if you have:

 pain or burning when you urinate;